College of Business

 The Minor in General Business is available to students in non-business programs.
 Students interested in completing a minor in general business should contact the College of Business Undergraduate Programs Office for additional information.
 This information is also available at https://www.business.fsu.edu/.
 Course availability for students interested in a minor in general business is limited.

 Institutes and Centers

-The BB&T Center for Free Enterprise supports initiatives that offer students various perspectives on free enterprise and ethics.
+The Truist Center for Free Enterprise supports initiatives that offer students various perspectives on free enterprise and ethics.

 The Carl DeSantis Center for Executive Management Education sponsors numerous outreach programs that strengthen the relationship between College of Business faculty and the business community.

-The Center for Insurance Education Research engages in meaningful and timely research projects designed to assist the industry, regulators, academics and consumers in understanding the insurance business and provides solutions to current insurance issues
+The Center for Risk Management Education and Research engages in meaningful and timely research projects designed to assist the industry, regulators, academics and consumers in understanding the insurance business and provides solutions to current insurance issues